robertue1/LinealRegressionProject/README.md

 Model Evaluation and Selection

-Initially, a simple train/validation/test was used for the selection of the model, but then, we used a more rigorous Cross-Validation scheme.
+Initially, a simple train/validation/test was used for the selection of the model, but then, I used a more rigorous cross-validation scheme.
-The best performing model was used, but due to the magnitude of features we were considering, a Lasso implementation was done to make the predictions.
+The best performing model was used, but due to the amount of features we were considering, a Lasso Regression implementation was used to make the predictions.

 ## Tools